 The Origins of the Old Norse Yule Celebration

 Today, on December 21st, we celebrate the beginning of winter, otherwise known as the Winter Solstice.
-In Scandinavia and other European countries like Germany, Yule, or Yuletide, is the name of the Winter Solstice festival – a celebration in connection with the Wild Hunt, Odin, and the sun goddess.
-Over time, the Yule celebration was Christianized and adopted by other countries through Europe and other parts of the world.
+In Scandinavia and other European countries, such as Germany, Yule or Yuletide refers to the name of the Winter Solstice festival.
+It is a celebration that connects to the Wild Hunt, Odin, and the sun goddess.
+Over time, the Yule celebration was Christianized and adopted by other countries throughout Europe and other parts of the world.

-Another word commonly used in association with the Christmas holiday is “jolly.”
-The Old Norse jól plus the Old French joli and jolif give us the modern equivalent of jolly.
+Another word commonly associated with the Christmas holiday is jolly.
+The Old Norse jól plus the Old French joli and jolif, give us the modern equivalent of jolly.
 So not only was Odin the Yule Father, but he was a jolly one at that!

 Yule Traditions

-In the 10th century during the reign of King Hákon the Good, who was a Christian, the date of Jólablót changed to December 25th to align with the Christmas celebrations celebrated on the continent.
-At this point, Yuletide began to reflect Christmastide.
+In the 10th century during the reign of King Hákon the Good, a Christian, the date of Jólablót changed to December 25th to align with the Christmas celebrations of the continent.
+At this point, Yuletide began to reflect Christmastime.
 However, though Yule traditions changed over the years, many of the Yule customs were adopted by other countries and cultures.
-Take the Yule Log for instance!
+For instance, people celebrate with yule logs.

 The Yule Log Tradition

 The Yule log dates back to before medieval times.
-Originally, the Yule log was a Nordic tradition, but it was quickly disseminated to other cultures throughout Europe.
-Before it became a televised phenomenon in the 1960s and a delicious dessert, the Yule Log was originally an entire tree, that was brought into the house with great ceremony.
+Originally, the Yule log was a Nordic tradition, but it spread quickly to other cultures throughout Europe.
+Before it became a televised phenomenon in the 1960s and a delicious dessert, the Yule Log was originally an entire tree brought into the house with great ceremony.

-How it worked was they would put the largest end of the log into the fire hearth while the rest of the tree stuck out into the room!
-Nowadays, we would probably consider this a big fire hazard!
+Families placed the largest end of the log into the fire hearth while the rest of the tree stuck out into the room!
+Nowadays, we would probably consider this a substantial fire hazard!
 Then, however, it was an important tradition.
 They would light the log with the remains from the previous year’s log.
 The remains were carefully stored for the whole year and could only be handled by someone with pure hands.
 After lighting it, the log would be slowly fed into the fire through the Twelve Days of Christmas.
-I wonder why the yule log isn’t part of that Christmas song!
+I wonder why the Yule Log isn’t part of that Christmas song!

 Happy Yule!